The Best Pliers for Everyday Jobs

 Most people picture a set of slip-joint pliers when they think of pliers.
 They’re useful for almost any gripping task around the house, and their small size makes them easy to stow away in a drawer.
 This set of 6-inch slip-joint pliers from Channellock uses the company’s patented PermaLock fasteners, which replaces the nut and bolt that hold most low-end pliers together.
 The result is a tight set of slip-joint pliers with a reliable and predictable action that reduces failures, injuries, and the stripping of nuts and bolts.
 The non-slip grips make them easy to hold onto, but comfortable enough for prolonged use.
 The included shear-type wire cutter is also a nice feature, making these tools perfect for cutting strips of wire and cord.

-5. BEST FOR ELECTRICAL WORK: Klein Tools High Leverage Pliers
+5. BEST FOR ELECTRICAL WORK: Klein Tools 9-Inch Side Cutters

 For DIYers in the middle of a renovation or those that do their fair share of electrical work, these linesman-style pliers from Klein Tools are the definition of dependable.
 They also have some great features, including a hot-riveted joint for smooth opening and closing, knurled jaws for gripping wires and fasteners, and induction-hardened cutting knives for slicing through tough cables with ease and scoring and stripping wire coating.
 Klein designed these tools to increase leverage by moving the riveted joint closer to the cutting teeth, so even users without a lot of grip strength can cut heavy gauge wires.
 One of the best features is the handle tempering that absorbs shock—an excellent feature for those making repetitive cuts.
 All of these features add up to a great set of pliers for electrical projects.

-6. BEST FOR CUTTING WIRE: IRWIN VISE-GRIP Diagonal Cutting Pliers
+6. BEST FOR CUTTING WIRE: IRWIN Tools VISE-GRIP Diagonal Cutting Pliers

 Diagonal cutters are a very purpose-specific type of pliers.
-Their only job is to cut things, and when a tool has only one job, it better do it well.
-The IRWIN VISE-GRIP Diagonal Cutters do a great job of making short work of long wires and cables.
+Their only job is to cut things, and when a tool has only one job, that tool better do its job well.
+This pair of diagonal cutting pliers does not disappoint.
+It makes short work of long wires and cables.
 Their nickel-chromium steel construction makes them tough and durable, while the cutting edges are induction hardened.
 This means the edges will stay sharp for plenty of typical DIY projects.
 Whether you’re using them to cut electrical wires or to nip an errant nail shot from a nail gun, they’ve got the bite to do the job.
 And for extremely tough materials, the over-molded and rubberized grips are non-slip and comfortable, allowing the user to squeeze hard without hurting their hand.
 Keep in mind, though, that these pliers aren’t for fasteners like nuts and bolts, as they have very little surface area for gripping.